 When visiting a large sports stadium or entertainment arena, you often find long lines for food and merchandise during half-time or intermissions.
 The people attending these professional sports games or concerts paid good money to see their team play or favorite artist perform, and they don’t want to miss a thing.
 This puts a huge amount of pressure on the employees working the concession stands or merchandise shops to complete the customer’s order as quickly as possible.
-A lot of this workflow plays into the point of sale system being used.
+A lot of this workflow plays into the stadium point of sale (POS) system being used.
 Here are 5 “must-haves” when looking for a POS system for sports and entertainment venues.

 1. Intuitive Software

 2. Back-of-House Support

-While people rarely see what goes on behind the scenes at stadium concession stands, it’s important to make sure that you’re POS manages the back of house just as well as it manages your transactions.
-From inventory management, to menu management, to fan data,, backend analytics can help you to make sure you never run out of stock during a big event.
+While people rarely see what goes on behind the scenes at stadium concession stands, it’s important to make sure that your POS manages the back-of-house just as well as it manages your transactions.
+From inventory management, to menu management, to fan data, back-end analytics can help you to make sure you never run out of stock during a big event.
 By having access to analytics that can be reported day-to-day, you can make sure that your concession menu appeals to your audience for a particular game or event.